-Note 25: If the amount of water in the container exceeds the initial level $(25 \pm 5 \text{ mm})$, or there are signs that substantial moisture has been lost, this might indicate that the lid was not sealed tight, allowing moisture to enter the container or evaporate from the container.
+Note 25 If the amount of water in the container exceeds the initial level of 35 ± 5 mm or there are signs that substantial moisture has been lost, this might indicate that the lid was not sealed tight, allowing moisture to enter the container or evaporate from the container.
 However, some water will also be absorbed by the concrete prisms.
-If the lid is not sealed sufficiently tight, the prims must be placed in a new, defect-free container for continuation of the test.
-If the water level in the container at any time reaches the prisms or the water in the bottom of the container totally dries out, the measurements should be discarded.
+If the lid is not sealed sufficiently tight, the prims must be placed in a new, defect-free container for the container at any time reaches the prisms or the water at the bottom of the container totally dries out, the measurements should be discarded.

-Note 26: If the amount of alkali leaching from the prims is to be determined (at the end of the test or earlier-according to Ch.
-5.4.4), measure the depth of water (for calculating the volume of the water) in the bottom of the container and remove a sample from the water, as small as possible for the adequate assessment method (for example 20 ml), before the container is re-stored in the cabinet or room (see detailed procedure in Ch.
-12 and [5]).
+Note 26 If the amount of alkali leaching from the prims is to be determined (at the end of the test or earlier-Sect.
+5.4.4), measure the depth of water (for calculating the volume of the water) at the bottom of the container and remove a sample from the water, as small as possible for the adequate assessment method (for example 20 ml), before the container is re-stored in the cabinet or room (see detailed procedure in Sect.
+13 and [5].
 Consider the impact of the sample removal on the total water content in the container and on later alkali leaching measurements.
 Add extra water to the container if needed to ensure a sufficient depth of water.